China Mobile: Hong Kong

 CMHK is a wholly owned subsidiary of China Mobile.
-It offers GSM, GPRS, EDGE, HSPA+ (MVNO), FD-LTE and TD-LTE technologies to customers in this the Hong Kong Special Administrative Region.
+It offers GSM, GPRS, EDGE, HSPA+ (MVNO), FD-LTE and TD-LTE technologies to customers in the Hong Kong Special Administrative Region.

 Pakistan

 Zong is China Mobile's brand in Pakistan and is operated by China Mobile Pakistan (CMPak), a subsidiary.

 United Kingdom

 In December 2017, China Mobile launched a MVNO service in the UK called CMLink.
 CMLink is aimed at the Chinese population living in the UK and Chinese visitors and students.
 Plans include free calls to China Mobile phones in China.

 Singapore

 In June 2020, China Mobile launched a MVNO service called CMLink.
 It uses Singtel networks, which is one of Singapore's largest mobile network operator.

 CMLink is aimed at the Chinese population living in the Singapore and Chinese visitors and students.
 Plans include free calls to China Mobile phones in China.

 Network

 China Mobile operates a GSM network, which encompasses all 31 provinces, autonomous regions, and directly administered municipalities in mainland China and includes Hong Kong, too.
 GPRS is utilized for data transmission.